01it/PySymbian/README.md

 PySymbian
 =========

-Backup for who still interesting in PySymbian
+Backup for who still interested in PySymbian